qmk/qmk_firmware/keyboards/unikorn/readme.md

     make unikorn:default

-This PCB supports RGB underglow.
-There are pads on the bottom of the PCB for the controller chip and for 17 RGB underglow LEDs.
+This PCB can support RGB underglow.
+There are pads on the bottom of the PCB for the LED controller chip and for 17 RGB underglow LEDs.
 The Unikorn 60 case does not have acrylic pieces to properly display underglow effects.

 To enable RGB lighting support, install the necessary components and set RGBLIGHT features in `rules.mk` like so: